 Choose your routes accordingly

-One of my favorite summertime running routes is a three-mile crushed gravel trail surrounding the perimeter of Rice University in my hometown of Houston.
+One of my favourite summertime running routes is a three-mile crushed gravel trail surrounding the perimeter of Rice University in my hometown of Houston.
 Not only is it an easy way to avoid being held up by car traffic, but the entire loop is shaded by trees, which can bring relief from the blazing sun no matter what time of day you find yourself out there.
 If you have options to minimize sun exposure, take advantage of them.

 Hydrate, hydrate, hydrate